George Morton (American football): Early years

-George Dudley Morton was born c.
-1904 in Georgia to John White Morton and Mary Lou Hinton.
+George Dudley Morton was born in Athens, Georgia on November 11, 1903 to John White Morton and Mary Lou Hinton.
 Morton attended Episcopal High School in Alexandria, Virginia; at the time of his graduation called "the best all-round athlete that The High School has ever produced."
 He played football, baseball, track and basketball.

 College football

 Morton was an All-Southern halfback for the Georgia Bulldogs of the University of Georgia, captain of its 1926 team.
 That year in the rivalry game at Grant Field with Georgia Tech, Georgia found itself down 13 to 0 at the half.
 Herdis McCrary and Morton led a comeback, winning 14 to 13.
 In the upset of Vanderbilt in 1925 Morton passed for a touchdown.

+Later life

+Morton worked for the Francis I. du Pont Company.
+He died from a heart attack in Tallahassee, Florida on March 2, 1968.